Code-Institute-Submissions/will23JD-Ribbit_SepResub/README.md

 1. The signup form:
     * The user must input a user name
-    * The users password must  contain at least 8 characters and not be password is too common.
+    * The users password must  contain at least 8 characters and the password is not too common.
 **This is accomplished using allauth and its built in validation**

 2. Adding a discussion: